-New flexible working rights, technology and social change make working from home - an increasingly cost-effective and attractive option both for organisations and the individuals who work for them.
-Some employees also have the right to request flexible working, something you have to consider seriously.
-This briefing outlines:
+Extended flexible working rights, technology and social change make working from home — an increasingly cost-effective and attractive option both for organisations and the individuals who work for them.

 - Which jobs and individuals best suit homeworking.